Max-109/Glance/README.md

         "Run one mode workflow and return the resulting interaction."
 ```

-Factory Method is used in `ModeStrategyFactory`.
-It receives the selected `mode` and creates the correct strategy object.
-If the mode is `ocr`, it returns `OCRStrategy`.
-If the mode is `live`, it returns `LiveStrategy`.
+Factory Method is used in `ModeStrategyFactory`: it receives `mode` and returns the right strategy object.

 ```python
 class ModeStrategyFactory: